Future Lab is Goodwood's innovation pavilion, inspiring industry enthusiasts and future scientists with dynamic tech

 Volunteering at Goodwood Motorsport events gives you the chance to be part of world-class events and experience the excitement from behind the scenes.

-Any time outside of the shift is yours to catch all of the action, explore the event and soak up the atmosphere.
+Any time outside of your shift is yours to catch all of the action, explore the event and soak up the atmosphere.

 Parking is available and, for those who live over 30 miles away, a camping pitch will be offered on site.

-You will be provided with a lunch bag and water whilst on your volunteer shift.
+You will also be provided with welfare for your shift.

-You will be required to undertake one 6 hour unpaid shift, either AM or PM, over each event day.
+You will be required to undertake one half day shift, either AM or PM, over each event day.

 Roles available include Grandstand Stewards, Paddock Marshals, Mobility Buggy Drivers and Event Ambassadors.

-Volunteers will be required to have a fully-refundable deposit taken, equal to the value of an adult weekend ticket (£150 per event), to prevent people gaining entry with their wristband and not arriving for their shifts!
-Providing that all shifts have been completed, the deposit will be returned at Staff HQ at the end of the last volunteering shift
+Volunteers will be required to have a fully-refundable deposit taken, equal to the value of an adult weekend ticket (£150 per event).
+Providing that all shifts have been completed, the deposit will be returned the week after the event.

 My role at the chicane infield grandstand was perfect.
 The team there were great and flexible, and my request to be able to see the track action was fulfilled.
 Thanks for all you do.